Your Shopping Bag is Empty

 Reducing our carbon footprint

-We commit to reducing our carbon footprint using Science Based Targets.
-From 2020-2030 we will reduce our carbon emissions across our estate (scope 1 & 2) by 50% and in our supply chain (scope 3) by 15%, from a baseline of 2018.
+We commit to reducing our carbon footprint using science based targets.
+In 2020 we became the first retailer in Ireland to have our targets verified by the Science Based Targets initiative.
+From 2020-2030 we will reduce our carbon emissions across our estate (scope 1 & 2) by 50.4% and in our supply chain (scope 3) by 15%, from a baseline of 2018.
+To do this we have ongoing investments in energy efficiency improvements, such as switching to low energy LED lighting, more efficient heating and cooling systems.
+We buy green electricity supporting renewable energy generation in Ireland.

 Science Based Targets define the carbon reduction needed to avoid a global temperature rise beyond 1.5 degrees Celsius.